How to remove sterile gloves without contaminating yourself.

-Here are two videos which properly show the procedures.
+Two videos which show the procedures:

 How To Properly Remove Exam Gloves